Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Application Development Process

-The \emph{ideate} activity of our project started in May 2015, as the domain problems became better characterized and possible solutions via contour tree-based approaches appeared to have the greatest potential among the solution space.
-Members in our team started working on a 1-year proposal under ALMA Development Studies regarding feature extraction and visualization of ALMA data cubes through contour tree centered approaches.
-The proposed work was subsequently funded.
-Writing a proposal targeting ALMA community helped us greatly in terms of externalizing our ideas and expected technical challenges, while at the same time, formulating a potential analysis pipeline, visual encodings, and selecting interactive capabilities within the proposed system.
+The \emph{ideate} activity of the project started in May 2015, as the domain problems became better characterized and possible solutions via contour tree-based approaches appeared to have the greatest potential among the solution space.
+We externalized our ideas and expected technical challenges, while at the same time, formulating a potential analysis pipeline, visual encodings, and selecting interactive capabilities within a proposed system for ALMA data cubes.

-By the time our project officially started in January 2016, computer scientists on our team have already met with astrophysicists at NRAO facility to learn their needs and conducted an on-campus interview with astrophysicist, Dr.\ Anil Seth, who works with ALMA data cubes.
+By January 2016, we have already met with astrophysicists at NRAO facility to learn their needs and conducted an on-campus interview with astrophysicist, Dr.~Anil Seth, another collaborator of this project, who works with ALMA data cubes.
 We learned the typical pipeline in the analysis and visualization of ALMA data cubes, specifically, in Anil's case, via image editing tools or file viewers such as QFitsView~\cite{QFitsView} and SAOImage DS9~\cite{DS9}.
 We also gave short tutorials regarding our proposed techniques to obtain comments and feedback from all our interactions.

 We started our \emph{make} activity by constructing a tangible prototype, specifically encompassing visualization decisions and interaction techniques.
-Our process coupled the ideate and make activities in the design and refinement of our system.
+The process coupled the ideate and make activities in the design and refinement of our system.
 We identified that \emph{quantification} (of signals and noise) and \emph{simplification} are two of the most important aspects for our proposed framework.
 We went through multiple rounds of interface mock-ups and functionality discussions.
-We showcased our first prototype between June and August 2016 to the domain experts, including one-on-one discussions with Anil and Dr.\ Julia Kamenetzky, and through a number of talks given to the astrophysics community, with general positive feedback.
+We showcased our first prototype between June and August 2016, including one-on-one discussions with Anil and Dr.\ Julia Kamenetzky on our team, and through a number of talks given to the astrophysics community, with general positive feedback.